Published: March 17, 2020

 Youth– long sought after but often held in low regard while possessing it.
 We all know what it’s like, yearning for adult responsibilities, usually against the advice of our elderly, all while we should be enjoying the benefits of youth.

-As I’m sure that most would agree, especially women, that if we could stop the aging process, say, somewhere in our mid twenties, in the hopes of preserving our wrinkle free and abundantly vibrant appearance, then life would be a fairytale.
+As I’m sure that most would agree, that if we could stop the aging process, say, somewhere in our mid twenties, in the hopes of preserving our wrinkle free and abundantly vibrant appearance, then life would be a fairytale.
 We wouldn’t have to deal with the inevitable consequences of growing older, like the deterioration of one’s health.

 Classic tales of Hollywood, where only the rich and famous have access to the technology to stay young forever, only help to increase our curiosity about reversing the aging process.
 However, despite the high glam perception that is surrounding the idea that aging can somehow be stalled or reversed, aging researchers are closer than ever to finding a solution to help reverse some of the aging processes, potentially granting access to anyone who needs it.